Queercircle

 (Larger version of this image opens in a popup).

-Inside the gallery, the portraits are accompanied by audio recordings from those photographed and a curated selection of books from The Common Press, London’s queer intersectional bookshop café.
-Visitors are invited not only to look, but to be—to rest, to listen, and to connect with friends and allies, both old and new.
-It is also an opportunity to network, learn about the UK-based project, and hear directly from some of the participants.
+• Inside the gallery, the portraits are accompanied by video recordings from those photographed and a curated selection of books from The Common Press, London’s intersectional queer bookshop café.
+Visitors are invited not only to look, but to rest, to listen and to connect with friends and allies, both old and new.

 • Zanele Muholi